a4099181/packer-officeVM/README.md

 > Please note, that `os` argument value is a name of the folder that contains expected `template.json` file.

-> If `os` argument is not provided (just as two above examples), then default value is used.
+> If `os` argument is not provided (just as in two above examples), then default value is used.
-> The default value is `windows10_1607`.
-This template expects ISO file of the Windows 10 Anniversary Update.
+> The default value is `windows10_1703`.
+This template expects ISO file of the Windows 10 Creators Update.

 #### Sample output of the command above: